kamathsblog/kamathsblog/clrcrpanx000509l78gjd65l2.md

 ## Steam Deck Accessories

 Let's look at some of the accessories I added.
-They all have a utility, and have been really helpful so far.
+They all have a utility and have been really helpful so far.
 I had the following requirements:

 1. For when I'm on the go, some kind of kickstand attachment.
 It is annoying to see the screen when the device is laid flat.